daleal/asymmetric/README.md

     return values
 ```

-Start the server with `uvicorn module:asymmetric` and now you are able to call the endpoint using the following snippet:
+Start the server with `asymmetric run module --reload` and now you are able to call the endpoint using the following snippet:

 ```py
 import httpx